 The management undertakes a periodic review of amount recoverable from sale of goods and determines recoverability based on various factors such as ageing of receivables, payment history and other knowledge about the receivables.
-The company has no trade receivables from outside parties.

 Management assess the expected credit losses as prescribed by the requirements of IFRS 9 against accounts and other receivables and decides to provide ECL provision for receivables outstanding.
-Company applies simplified approach to measuring the expected credit losses which uses lifetime expected loss allowance for all accounts and other receivables.
+Company applies simplified approach to measuring the expected credit losses which uses lifetime expected loss allowance to all recounts and other receivables.